-Before we dive into this topic, a word of comfort in case you are considering to test our software: As long as this article sits on our website, you can be sure that we are going to watch your model's performance very closely.
+Before we dive into this topic, a word of comfort in case you are considering testing our software: As long as this article sits on our website, you can be sure that we are going to watch your model's performance very closely.
 We are at least equally invested in your success with our platforms as you are and will tweak the system where needed, for the good of all users that come after you.

-Ben Tossell is one of the most active people on Twitter when it comes to no-code tools as well as the philosophy behind.
+Ben Tossell is one of the most active people on Twitter when it comes to no-code tools as well as the philosophy behind them.

 There are some myths around no-code tools, suggesting they were not as performant, flexible, or scalable.
 For brevity, we will just agree with all counter-arguments of the linked article and add one additional tweet by one of the most influential people in the no-code space, Makerpad founder Ben Tossell, in case you want to dive into more advanced issues:

-But since our application has machine learning built-in, we frequently face skepticism whether our platform can match entirely code-based machine learning systems and this deserves "to be destroyed" in a more thoughtful manner.
+But since our application has Machine Learning built-in, we frequently face skepticism about whether our platform can match entirely code-based Machine Learning systems and this deserves "to be destroyed" in a more thoughtful manner.

 When discussing the abilities of Machine Learning systems, we are entering dangerous territory.
 That's because contrary to "normal" software, there are two components in systems using Machine Learning: The software itself (including the Machine Learning stuff) and the data.
 And even though algorithms keep getting better, actual performance is much more dependent on the input.

 In broad terms, we are aiming at "state-of-the-art performance".
-What this means is that we are using the most recent models and test whether they generalize across on a variety of datasets.
+What this means is that we are using the most recent models and testing whether they generalize across a variety of datasets.
 Because the latter is what our customers will do.